<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Installation

 Once the land is flattened, the installation process can begin.
+Typically the framing and plumbing is installed first.

-Next any concrete that is needed for a concrete shell or the floor for a liner is poured.
+Next, any concrete that is needed for a concrete shell or the floor for a liner is poured.

+After that is poured, the pool masonry, tile and coping is done.
 Once all of that is dried and cured, the pump and filter systems are brought in.

-Many contractors then install your pool patio, plantings, fencing and lighting before plastering the pool, but these two items may be switched in order depending on the contractor and the weather.
+Many contractors then install your pool patio, plantings, fencing and lighting before plastering the pool, but these items may be switched in order depending on the contractor and the weather.

 Once the pool plaster is in, the pool can be filled with water and the chemical balances are established.
+A final inspection is done before the process is complete and your pool is ready.

 When fiberglass pools are installed, there can be problems that emerge due to shifting or settling.
 This can cause leaks in the plumbing lines, separation between the pool and patio or bulges in the walls of the pool.